sandeshpaudel81/abalone-age-prediction-using-regression-models/README.md

 ---

+## Project Goals

+- Predict the age of abalone using physical measurements.
+- Compare the performance of multiple regression models.
+- Evaluate results using metrics like **MAE**, **RMSE**, and **R²**.
+- Explore hyperparameter tuning to boost performance.
+- Improve model generalization and accuracy on unseen data.

+---

-## 📦 Dependencies and Libraries Used
+## Dependencies and Libraries Used

 - `numpy`
 - `pandas`